- The original Zombies are reuniting in Virginia Beach next week to perform their classic album, "Odessey and Oracle" in its entirety.

 Few albums in rock history have led the charmed life of “Odessey and Oracle,” the baroque pop pinnacle of English group, the Zombies.

-Then "Odessey" began its first reincarnation after its discovery by musician and CBS producer, Al Kooper, who pushed for its 1969 release in the United States.
-Here it spawned the band’s signature hit, “Time of the Season,” which remains a staple of classic rock radio around the world and film and television depictions of the 1960s.
+But then a strange thing happened.
+"Odessey" began its first reincarnation after its discovery by musician and CBS producer, Al Kooper, who pushed for its 1969 release in the United States.
+Here it spawned the band’s catchy signature hit, “Time of the Season,” which remains a staple of classic rock radio around the world as well as film and television depictions of the 1960s.

-The work’s reputation has only grown through the decades, ranking No. 100 on Rolling Stone’s top 500 greatest albums of all time and being praised by the likes of Brian Wilson, Elliott Smith, Tom Petty and numerous others.
+The work’s reputation has only grown through the decades since, ranking No. 100 on Rolling Stone’s top 500 greatest albums of all time and being praised by the likes of Brian Wilson, Elliott Smith, Tom Petty and countless others.

 Style spoke with Blunstone, 71, about the album and its strange journey to wider acceptance and repeated discovery by new generations.